roman-milk/roman-milk.github.io/jen-and-me.md

  I am such a soft touch.
 Within the month Jen went back to Dr. Bardon, and I paid for her nose job.
 I also got the LASIK eye surgery.
 I'm still bare of hair on most of my body now, and am dieting down to competition weight to see how I'll look.

  Maybe we're taking this body-beautiful thing too far, but hey, it's working for me so far.
-Report_Story #1